Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Introduction

-Supply chains that support e-commerce like Amazon, Alibaba and Walmart are interested to optimize their transportation network towards providing customers with improved next-day delivery (NDD) experience.
-A recent report by \cite{deshpande2022logistics} estimated that the sales of Alibaba would increase by 13.3$\%$ if all three-day deliveries (35$\%$ of orders) would be accelerated by one day.
-Apart from providing a competitive customer experience, improving delivery speed was key for supporting economies during the COVID-19 pandemic \citep{mollenkopf2020transformative}.
-Finally, \cite{generation-report-2020} found that e-commerce produces 17\% less carbon emissions than individual customers visiting brick-and-mortar shops on a base scenario.
-Indeed, improving speed of delivery will play a key role in shifting customer demand towards e-commerce, consolidating product supply and minimizing carbon emissions.
-This paper formalizes the problem of maximizing speed of delivery in middle-mile networks, characterizes its complexity, and provides a suite of algorithms for tackling some of its key variants.
+Supply chains that support e-commerce like Amazon, Alibaba and Walmart are increasingly interested in optimizing their transportation network towards providing customers with improved next-day delivery (NDD) experience.
+A recent report by \citep{deshpande2022logistics} estimated the sales of Alibaba would increase by 13.3$\%$ if three-day deliveries (35$\%$ of orders) would be accelerated by one day.
+Apart from providing a competitive customer experience, increasing delivery speed was key for supporting economies during the COVID-19 pandemic \citep{mollenkopf2020transformative}.
+Additionally, \citep{generation-report-2020} found that e-commerce produces 17\% less carbon emissions than customers visiting brick-and-mortar shops on a base scenario.
+Clearly, improving the range and volume of products that can be delivered within one day is poised to play a key role in shifting customer demand towards e-commerce, consolidating product supply and reducing carbon emissions.
+Therefore, it is not surprising that there is extensive work on same-day delivery (SDD) services \citep{savelsb-tutorial-TS16} where products are moved within a metro-area.
+Commonly encountered problems in this context are dynamic vehicle routing problems (VRP) \citep{klein2022dynamic}, optimization of delivery dispatches \citep{dispatch-TransScienc2018} and crowd-shipping \citep{carbone2017rise}, or the routing of (autonomous) vehicles \citep{otto2018optimization, figliozzi2020carbon}.
+In all these cases, the focus is on the last-mile transportation, whereas the middle-mile is less explored.
+For instance, \citep{konemann-time-expanded} studied the design of middle-mile network (selection of paths) for increasing delivery speed, while others have extended the classical VRP to hierarchical (e.g., 2-Echelon) networks \citep{Sluijk2023b}; see also Section \ref{sec:related-work}.
+Nevertheless, for the increasingly-encountered marketplaces with large selection of products that must be stored outside cities, the speed of delivery depends on different facets of the middle-mile network that extend beyond the selection of paths and hubs.